-This is an excellent achievement and has been achieved as a result of the hard work and commitment of all councilors, management and staff.
+This is an excellent achievement and has been achieved as a result of the hard work and commitment of all councillors, management and staff.

-It was also recently agreed by the Council that it will continue to seek a greater level of external audit assurance in future years despite a recent change in legislation which would have allowed the Council to move to a limited assurance audit regime.
+It has also been agreed by the Council that it will continue to seek a greater level of external audit in 2013/14 despite a change in legislation which would allow the Council to move to a limited assurance audit regime.

-As one of the largest Town Councils in the country and which spends nearly £3 million of local tax payers' money each year, we felt we needed to continue to manage our finances to a higher standard and to seek a greater level of assurance from external auditors in order to demonstrate efficient use of public money.
+As one of the largest Town Councils in the country and which spends nearly £3 million of local tax payers' money each year, it felt it needed to continue to manage its finances to a higher standard and to seek a greater level of assurance from external auditors in order to demonstrate efficient use of public money.

-The 2011/12 Audit Letter is due to be received later in the year, following the completion of the 2011/12 Audit.
-The Audit Commission's Annual Audit Letter to Great Aycliffe Town Council for 2010/11 and the 2010/11 Statement of Accounts are available to view at the Council Offices or on the Council's website.
+The 2012/13 Audit Letter is due to be received later in the year, following the completion of the 2012/13 Audit.
+The Audit Commission's Annual Audit Letter to the Council for 2011/12 and the 2011/12 Statement of Accounts are available to view at the Council Offices or on the Council's website.